seiferma/Docker_Mediathek2RSS/README.md

 Different channels usually have different ways to identify shows.
 Have a look at the following paragraphs for detailed information about this.

 All services support asking for a preferred quality by giving the expected media width in pixels.
 The width is passed as query parameter by appending `?width={n}` to the URL.
 For instance, by specifying `720`, you request a HD ready video stream.
 The web service tries to meet this request as close as possible.
+It is possible to filter episodes by its length.
+By appending the query parameter `?minLength={n}` to the URL, all episodes that have less than `n` seconds will not be part of the RSS feed.

 To avoid spamming the API of television channels, feeds are only regenerated every 5 minutes on request.